amidabrian51/CV/README.md

 **iPhone Development (2012 to 2016)**

-* Submitted 5 app to the App store
+* Submitted 5 apps to the App store
 * Swift Programming
 * Object C
 * Xcode